Keeping a Jenkins Recon Pipeline Stable Over Time

 TL;DR Unit tests and build passed; Playwright timed out on multiple UI steps.
 The failures cluster around config import/export and sidebar interactions.
 Next step is to harden...

-This final part covers: (6) Proxy CA chain refresh (proxyprod) (6b) Proxy stack restart (systemd --user) (2b) Vault server container restart (7) Vault TLS healthcheck that ended...
+This final part covers: (6) Proxy CA chain refresh (6b) Proxy stack restart (systemd --user) (2b) Vault server container restart (7) Vault TLS healthcheck that ended with...

 This part covers the first two rotations from the run: Admin client cert (mTLS to Vault) Vault server TLS cert (listener cert) These are the control-plane certs.
 If they fail,...